QuantEcon/lecture-python-advanced/source/rst/smoothing_tax.rst

 collections, :math:`\{G_t\}` is an exogenous government expenditures process, and :math:`a_t` is the government's holdings of one-period risk-free bonds coming maturing at the due at the beginning of time :math:`t`.

-For elaborations on this theme, please see :doc:`perm_income_cons` and later parts of this lecture.
+For elaborations on this theme, please see `Optimal Savings II: LQ Techniques <https://python-intro.quantecon.org/perm_income_cons.html>`__ and later parts of this lecture.

 We'll spend most of this lecture studying acquire finite-state Markov specification,